offenesdresden/dvbgo/README.md

 }
 ```

-Rest of the docs (this README) will follow as this package starts to form :upside_down:
+Rest of the docs (this README) will follow as this package starts to form 🙃